Circuit-Analysis/circuit-analysis.github.io/_sources/chapter-6.md

 \end{array} \right]
 $

-The result of the `rref` of this matrix is then:
+The result of the $\tt rref$ of this matrix is then:

 $
 \left[